Ticketera: Checkout Growth & Partner GTM

 We faced a foundational decision:

-Lower risk exposure
+Lower operational risk

 Missed market window

-Accept limited exposure
+Accept limited operational exposure

-Validate demand and GTM
+Validate demand and checkout behavior

 We chose Option B, we treated cancellation handling as a scale problem, not a launch blocker.